 date: 1922

-source: ''The Boy's king arthur: Sir Thomas Malory's History of king arthur and His Knights of the Round Table, Edited for Boys by Sidney Lanier'' (New York, Charles Scribner's Sons, 1922).
+source: ''The Boy's King Arthur: Sir Thomas Malory's History of King Arthur and His Knights of the Round Table, Edited for Boys by Sidney Lanier'' (New York, Charles Scribner's Sons, 1922).
 Scanned by [[User:Davepape|Dave Pape]].

-credit: The Boy's king arthur: Sir Thomas Malory's History of king arthur and His Knights of the Round Table, Edited for Boys by Sidney Lanier (New York, Charles Scribner's Sons, 1922).
-Scanned by Dave Pape.
+credit: <i>The Boy's King Arthur: Sir Thomas Malory's History of King Arthur and His Knights of the Round Table, Edited for Boys by Sidney Lanier</i> (New York, Charles Scribner's Sons, 1922).
+Scanned by <a href="//commons.wikimedia.org/wiki/User:Davepape" title="User:Davepape">Dave Pape</a>.

-description: Illustration from page 16 of The Boy's king arthur: "And when they came to the sword that the hand held, king arthur took it up."
+description: Illustration from page 16 of <i>The Boy's <u style="background-color:yellow;" class="">king</u> <u style="background-color:yellow;" class="">arthur</u></i>: "And when they came to the sword that the hand held, <u style="background-color:yellow;" class="">king</u> <u style="background-color:yellow;" class="">arthur</u> took it up."

 license:Public domain